Quantum Approaches to Consciousness

 With respect to their tendency aspect, it is tempting to understand events in terms of scheme (B) of Sec.
 2. This is related to Whitehead's ontology, in which mental and physical poles of so-called “actual occasions” are considered as psychological and physical aspects of reality.
 The potential antecedents of actual occasions are psychophysically neutral and refer to a a mode of existence at which mind and matter are unseparated.
 This is expressed, for instance, by Stapp's notion of a “hybrid ontology” with “both idea-like and matter-like qualities” and “two complementary modes of evolution” (Stapp 1999, 159).
 Similarities with a dual aspect approach (B) (cf. Section 4.6) can clearly be recognized.

-In a recent interview (Stapp 2006), Stapp specifies some ontological features of his approach with respect to Whitehead's process thinking, where actual occasions rather than matter or mind are fundamental elements of reality.
+In an interview of 2006, Stapp (2006) specifies some ontological features of his approach with respect to Whitehead's process thinking, where actual occasions rather than matter or mind are fundamental elements of reality.
 They are conceived as based on a processual rather than a substantial ontology (see the entry on process philosophy).
 Stapp relates the fundamentally processual nature of actual occasions to both the physical act of state reduction and the correlated psychological intentional act.

 Another significant aspect of his approach is the possibility that “conscious intentions of a human being can influence the activities of his brain” (Stapp 1999, 153).
 Different from the possibly misleading notion of a direct interaction, suggesting an interpretation in terms of scheme (A) of Sec.
-2, he has recently described this feature in a much more subtle manner.
+2, he describes this feature in a more subtle manner.
 The requirement that the mental and material outcomes of an actual occasion must match, i.e. be correlated, acts as a constraint on the way in which these outcomes are formed within the actual occasion (cf. Stapp 2006).
-The notion of interaction is thus replaced by the notion of a constraint set by mind-matter correlations.
+The notion of interaction is thus replaced by the notion of a constraint set by mind-matter correlations (see also Stapp 2007).